oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 zip -q -r /tmp/mii-sample/model-images/model-in-image__WLS-v1/archive.zip wlsdeploy
 ```

-#### Initial use case - image creation step - staging model files
+#### Staging model files

-In this step we simply explore the staged WDT model YAML and properties in directory `/tmp/mii-sample/model-in-image__WLS-v1`.
-The model in this directory references the web app in our archive, configures a WebLogic administration server, and configures a WebLogic cluster.
-It happens to consist of only two files `model.10.properties`, a file with a single property, and `model.10.yaml`, a YAML file with our WebLogic configuration `model.10.yaml`.
+In this step, we explore the staged WDT model YAML file and properties in directory `/tmp/mii-sample/model-in-image__WLS-v1`.
+The model in this directory references the web application in our archive, configures a WebLogic Administration Server, and configures a WebLogic cluster.
+It consists of only two files, `model.10.properties`, a file with a single property, and, `model.10.yaml`, a YAML file with our WebLogic configuration `model.10.yaml`.

 {{%expand "Click here to expand `model.10.properties`." %}}